-As we prepare for our Noble Train Begins living history event, we reflect on a figure whose accomplishments and bulk loom over the legacy of Fort Ticonderoga.
+As we prepare for our Noble Train Begins living history event on December 7, we reflect on a figure whose accomplishments and bulk loom over the legacy of Fort Ticonderoga.
 Henry Knox’s ascent to the inner circle of the early American military and state is an astounding story, even in an era of remarkable achievements.
 Alexander Hamilton similarly, and now famously, rose from little, but Knox had even less formal education; he did not even complete grammar school.
 Yet he climbed the ranks with astonishing speed to command the Continental Army’s artillery and ultimately as the Secretary of War in the first cabinet.

 Much has been made of Knox’s pre-war career as a bookseller, which presumably provided him with time and material to read the military works he carried in his shop.
 However, the reality is quite different.
 Knox’s London Bookstore only operated for about four years from 1771 through 1775.
 A printed catalog of Knox’s shop survives from 1773, which provides a unique opportunity to see what he carried.
-Knox advertised 793 titles (not including a range of bibles) as well as a varied selection of stationary items.
+Knox advertised 793 titles (not including a range of bibles) as well as a varied selection of stationery items.

 Of this, just four volumes were works related to military science.
 Of them, Pringle’s Diseases of the Army is arguably only tangentially related to the art of war itself.
 The three remaining were “Military Instructions to Young Officers by the King of Prussia,” “Mullers system of the Mathematicks Fortification Artillery &c.” in seven volumes and the “Plan of the discipline of the Norfolk Militia.”
 Knox purchased a copy of Humphrey Bland’s Abstract of Military Discipline from Newport in 1772, although he does not appear to have carried the work.